 A previous member of Activate Youth Theatre, Julie is delighted to now manage the day to day running of the three Activate Youth Theatres: Activate Senior (15 to 18years) Activate Pre-Senior (13 to 15years) and Activate Junior (10 to 13years) while also facilitating the weekly workshops and directing performances.

 Julie also manages Fighting Words at Graffiti, the weekly creative writing programme for primary and post-primary classes and brain-child of Roddy Doyle and Sean Love.
+She is also a Creative Associate for the Arts Council Creative Schools programme, working with schools on tailored arts engagement opportunities.

-Julie not so secretly wants to own a souped up campervan and run a music festival from her back garden.
+Julie not so secretly wants to own a souped-up campervan and run a music festival from her back garden.
 If anyone can, Julie can!

 Christine is Graffiti’s office administrator and Bookings Officer.